Linear map-making with LuSEE-Night: Map-making with a short-antenna radio instrument

 For the prediction of the beams we use the High-Frequency Structure Simulator HFSS\footnote{\url{https://www.ansys.com/products/electronics/ansys-hfss}} simulation of a single \LN monopole.
 The primary input for the beam model is the simulated complex electric field pattern $(E_\theta(\hat{\mathbf{n}}), E_\phi(\hat{\mathbf{n}}))$ of an individual \LN monopole antenna, obtained from electromagnetic simulations using HFSS.
 Although \LN is not strictly four-fold symmetric due to the presence of asymmetries in the lander design, the additional lander payloads and \LN radiator, it is close to being four-fold symmetric.
 For the purpose of this investigation, we take an electromagnetic simulation of a single active \LN monopole, with the other three monopoles included as passive elements, and rotate it repeatedly by 90$^\circ$ in order to generate $E$-field responses for all monopoles.
 This allows us to construct the intensity beam patterns $B_{ij}(\hat{\mathbf{n}})$, Eq. (\ref{eq:beam1}), for any pair of antennas including auto-correlations.

-Figure~\ref{fig:beam_power} illustrates the resulting auto-correlation power beam pattern $B_{11}(\hat{\mathbf{n}})$ for antenna 1 (nominally oriented North) at several representative frequencies.
+Figure~\ref{fig:beam_power} illustrates the resulting auto-correlation power beam pattern $B_{11}(\hat{\mathbf{n}})$ for antenna 1 (nominally oriented North), as well as the magnitude of the cross-correlation beam patterns for the opposite ($|B_{13}|$) and perpendicular ($|B_{12}|$) antenna pairs, at several representative frequencies.
 These HFSS-derived patterns exhibit the expected broad spatial response characteristic of electrically short antennas, particularly at lower frequencies where the beam significantly broadens.
 While each individual measurement integrates signal over a large sky patch, the instrument's sky scanning strategy (lunar rotation combined with potential turntable adjustments) systematically varies the beam's orientation relative to the celestial sphere.
 This modulation provides the distinct, overlapping views necessary for the map-making algorithm to deconvolve the spatial structure from the temporally sequenced measurements.

 A careful reader might ask, given the four-fold symmetry of the lander, whether the {11} (North-North) and {33} (South-South) correlations do not measure the same quantity.
 In fact, as Figure \ref{fig:beam_power} shows, the beam for {11} combination is skewed North and is therefore not degenerate with {33} combination.
 Furthermore, one might ask if {12} (North-East) correlation is not sensitive to U and V polarization, which are assumed zero in the current model?
 The answer is that a pair of cross-dipoles is only a polarimeter for source at zenith.
-Sources lower on the horizon can produce those correlations even when only I polarization is present.
+Sources lower on the horizon can produce those correlations even when only $I$ polarization is present.
 In short, all 16 correlation products are non-zero and independent measurements of the sky signal, although some are naturally larger than the others.

 The \texttt{luseepy} package combines the sky model and the beam patterns to compute the simulated data vector $\vd$.
 This forward model implicitly includes system gains, which for the fiducial simulation are assumed to be perfectly known and stable.
 The impact of gain fluctuations is treated as a systematic effect in Section~\ref{sec:gain_fluctuations}.
 The package utilizes the \texttt{lunarsky}\footnote{\url{https://github.com/aelanman/lunarsky}} package to accurately determine the orientation of the Moon, and thus the instrument, with respect to the celestial sphere at any given time.